Joplin, 2012 Creative Community | The Butterfly Effect: Dreams Take Flight , community mura l led by Dave Lowenstein

 CELEBRATING ARTS HEROES

 Every year since 1983, through our annual Missouri Arts Awards, the Missouri Arts Council has honored our state’s arts heroes—people, organizations, and communities who have made profound contributions to the culture of Missouri.
-Here are our 2023 heroes!
+Here are our 2024 heroes.

-Are you yourself, your organization, or your community an arts hero?
-Nominate yourself here!
-The deadline is noon on Tuesday, September 5.
+Are you, your organization, or your community an arts hero?
+Let us know!

 Categories